-But the average Christian does not understand this concept of Spiritual Breathing as an exercise of faith and, as a result, lives on a spiritual roller coaster.
-He goes from one emotional experience to another living most of his life as a worldly Christian, controlling his own life -- frustrated and fruitless.
+But the average Christian does not understand this concept of spiritual breathing as an exercise of faith and, as a result, lives on a spiritual roller coaster.
+Believers go from one emotional experience to another, living most of their lives as worldly Christians, controlling their own lives — frustrated and fruitless.

-If this is your experience, Spiritual Breathing will enable you to get off this emotional roller coaster and enjoy the Christian life that the Lord Jesus promised to you when He said, "I came that they might have life and might have it abundantly."
-As an exercise in faith, Spiritual Breathing will make it possible for you to continue to experience God's love, forgiveness, and the power and control of the Holy Spirit as a way of life.
+If this is your experience, spiritual breathing will enable you to get off this emotional roller coaster and enjoy the Christian life that the Lord Jesus promised to you when He said, “I have come that they may have life and have it to the full” (John 10:10, NIV 1984).
+As an exercise in faith, spiritual breathing will make it possible for you to continue to experience God’s love and forgiveness and the power and control of the Holy Spirit as a way of life.

 If you sin by committing a deliberate act of disobedience, breathe spiritually.
 Exhale by confession.
-God's Word promises in John 1:9, "If we confess our sins, he is faithful and just and will forgive us our sins and cleanse us from all unrighteousness."
-In the Greek, the original language of the New Testament, the word "confess" (homologeo ) means to "agree with" or to "say along with."
+God’s Word promises in John 1:9, “If we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness” (NIV 1984).
+In the Greek, the original language of the New Testament, the word “confess” (“homologeo”) means to “agree with” or to “say along with.”
 Such agreement involves at least three considerations.

 Second, you acknowledge that God has already forgiven you through Christ’s death on the cross for your sins.

-Now inhale by appropriating the fullness of God's Spirit by faith.
-Trust him to control and empower you according to his command to "be filled with the Spirit" which actually means to be constantly and continually controlled and empowered with the Holy Spirit.
+Now inhale by appropriating the fullness of God’s Spirit by faith.
+Trust Him to control and empower you according to His command to “be filled with the Spirit” (Ephesians 5:18, NIV 1984), which actually means to be constantly and continually controlled and empowered with the Holy Spirit.

-According to His promise, God hears you and grants your request because you pray according to His will.
+According to His promise (1 John 5:14-15), God hears you and grants your request because you pray according to His will.
 I encourage you to continue to claim his love, forgiveness and power by faith and continue to have fellowship with Him moment by moment.

-You become a worldly Christian again when you develop (over time) an attitude of unbelief - when you set your heart against believing the promises of 1 John 1:9 and 1 Corinthians 10:13:
+You become a worldly Christian again when you develop (over time) an attitude of unbelief — when you set your heart against believing the promises of 1 John 1:9 and 1 Corinthians 10:13 (NIV 1984):

 You can know right now that you are filled with the Holy Spirit.
-Through the concept of Spiritual Breathing, you can go through life assured of his fullness.
+Through the practice of spiritual breathing, you can go through life assured of His fullness.
 Simply keep short accounts with God.
 Do not let sins accumulate.

-I'm not suggesting that the Christian who walks in the fullness of the Spirit will have no difficulties.
+I am not suggesting that the Christian who walks in the fullness of the Spirit will have no difficulties.
 Problems of poor health, loss of loved ones, financial needs and other such experiences are common to all people.
 However, many of our misfortunes are self-imposed because of our own worldly, selfish actions.
 The spiritual person is spared most of these self-imposed hardships.
-But when the problems do come, the spiritual person can face them with a calm, confident attitude because he is aware of God's resources which are available to him to deal with adversity.
+But when the problems do come, the spiritual person can face them with a calm, confident attitude by being aware of God’s resources, which are available to deal with adversity.

 This is not simply a matter of positive thinking.
 We are instructed to cast our cares upon the Lord Jesus because He cares for us.
 The spiritual person knows the trustworthiness of God from experience.
 The Lord becomes the problem-solver, and the trials and burdens of this world are no longer too great for us when He is carrying the load.